TakumaLee/Takuma-Resume/README.md

 7. AccountManager(Use Material Design, On the make)
     - use notification

-8. Dramaster(Use Material Design, On the make)
+8. Dramaster(Use Material Design, On the make, recent will shelves)

 ## Tools